EnshaednHiker/tessellated-security-command-line-package/README.md

 Go to [this repo on GitHub](https://github.com/EnshaednHiker/tessellated-security) to see how all of the parts work together, instructions on how to set everything up, and videos of how to set things up plus another video demo of the service in action.
 Below is an explanation about setting up the code on the tessel.
 These instructions are aimed at people with maybe minimal coding experience.
 Let me know if things are unclear, and I'll try to clarify them.

-## tessellated-security-npm-package
+## tessellated-security-command-line-package
-an npm package to install software onto a tessel 2 for the Tessellated Security service
+an npm package to install software from the command line onto a tessel 2 for the Tessellated Security service

 1. Make sure you are using the LTS version of Node/npm package manager.
 That can be found [here](https://nodejs.org/en/).